miyanokomiya/homepage/content/post/2022-06-26-mitigation-of-the-silent.md

 The problem is how the hell we can survive such an insane heart's attacks.
 Let's get into this theme.

 Simply put, our goal is surviving first routine of the heart.
 The heart gives us 67 single attack and 3x15 multiple attacks arbitrarily followed by first debuff turn.
 To make matters worse, the heart imposes "frail" and a bunch of status cards upon us.
+We can't ignore "Beat of Death" as well.
+It brings us 2 times the number of cards we play.

 Things aren't looking good for us apparently.
 What should we do againt this insane situation?
 The keyword is "the frontloading multiple-turn mitigation".